william-swl/plutor/README.md

 <!-- badges: start -->

 [![R-CMD-check](https://github.com/william-swl/plutor/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/william-swl/plutor/actions/workflows/R-CMD-check.yaml)

 <!-- badges: end -->

 -   In ancient Greek mythology, `Pluto` was the ruler of the underworld and presides over the afterlife.

 -   `Pluto` was frequently conflated with `Plutus`, the god of wealth, because mineral wealth was found underground.

 -   When plotting with R, you try once, twice, practice again and again, and finally you get a pretty figure you want.

-- It’s a `plot tour`, a tour about repetition and reward.
+-   It's a `plot tour`, a tour about repetition and reward.

 -   Hope `plutor` helps you on the tour!

 ## installation